Norbert Steinhauser/SAP SE

 Hasso Plattner, co-founder and chair of SAP, used the second day keynote at SapphireNow to outline a rejuvenation of the supplier’s Hana database platform.

-While CEO Bill McDermott had dubbed acquisition Qualtrics’ technology as an “elixir of change”, Plattner riffed on the theme of the elixir of youth.
+While CEO McDermott had dubbed acquisition Qualtrics’ technology as an “elixir of change”, Plattner riffed on the theme of the elixir of youth.

 “We are dancing again,” he said of a younger generation of SAP cadres who are more prominent at this year’s conference, in the wake of a recent slew of high-profile senior management departures, such as Bernd Leukert and Robert Enslin.